mosip/documentation/docs/Cell-Based-Deployment-Architecture.md

 * ID Repository HDFS/CEPH cluster
 * ID Repository DB

-The communication between Demiliatrized Zone (DMZ) and Militarized Zone (MZ) is strictly via a firewall.
+The communication between Demilitrized Zone (DMZ) and Militarized Zone (MZ) is strictly via a firewall.

-The encrypted packets from registration client first land into the Packet Landing Zone in the DMZ.
+The encrypted packets from registration client first land into Packet Landing Zone in the DMZ.
 Some of the Registration Processor stages run in the DMZ for initial packet handling.